bedrocklinux/bedrocklinux-website/markdown/1.0beta2/troubleshooting.md

   importantly, the kernel module.

 Finally, install the userland component in all of the ~{strata~} which you would like to have acceleration in xorg.
-For each of these ~{strata~}run the nVidia proprietary driver installer with the `--no-kernel-module` option.
-If you have a 32-bit ~{stratum~}, on a 64 bit system, you can use the x86 nvidia driver prefixed with "linux32" so it doesn't complain about being on a 64 bit system.
+For each of these ~{strata~} run the Nvidia proprietary driver installer with the `--no-kernel-module` option.
+If you have a 32-bit ~{stratum~} on a 64 bit system, you can use the x86 nvidia driver prefixed with "linux32" so it doesn't complain about being on a 64 bit system.
 If you are installing this into a ~{stratum~} while the system is already running xorg, as long as the ~{stratum~} in which you are installing